Quramy/eslint-plugin-tutorial/guide/30_other_parsers/README.md

 # Other parsers
 Your team may use some transpilers such as TypeScript to write project source codes.
-In this case ESLint rules you create should be tested using the same transpiler.
+In this case, ESLint rules you create should be tested using the same transpiler.

 ## Add other parser
 We'll get be able to treat TypeScript / React JSX  through this chapter.